-- Identify workplace close contacts by completing the .Your immediate action assists DHHS with contact tracing.
-DHHS will review the spreadsheet to confirm and identify any additional close contacts.
+- Identify workplace close contacts by completing the .Your immediate action assists the Department of Health with contact tracing.
+The department will review the spreadsheet to confirm and identify any additional close contacts.

 - Submit the and by emailing:

 - Notify identified close contacts – ask them to quarantine and watch for symptoms.
-DHHS will also contact close contacts to explain what they need to do, offer assistance, and support them throughout their quarantine period.
+The Department of Health will also contact close contacts to explain what they need to do, offer assistance, and support them throughout their quarantine period.

 - Consider closing or vacating the workplace if required.
-DHHS will work with you on the measures you need to take and advise when it is safe for your business to reopen.
+The Department of Health will work with you on the measures you need to take and advise when it is safe for your business to reopen.

 Confirmed case in workplace information pack

-The confirmed case workplace information pack contains more information about your obligations as an employer and how to complete the steps listed above.
+The confirmed case workplace information pack contains more information about your obligations as an employer and how to complete the required steps.

 Please read these documents first:

-- – provides detailed guidance on what you must do if there are confirmed or suspected cases of coronavirus (COVID-19) in your workplace.
+- – provides detailed guidance on what you must do if there are confirmed or suspected cases of COVID-19 in your workplace.

 - – a step by step guide for employers to fulfill their obligations.